 Shao-Xiong Lennon Luo, Ph.D.

-John A. Paulson School of Engineering and Applied Sciences
+School of Engineering and Applied Sciences

 Harvard University

 I was born in Shenzhen, China, and spent my formative years in Singapore.
 I received my Ph.D. in Chemistry from Massachusetts Institute of Technology in 2023.
-At MIT, I worked in the laboratory of Prof. Timothy M. Swager on novel functional carbon nanomaterials for applications in chemical sensing (health diagnostics, environmental monitoring, industrial safety, food safety) and catalysis (renewable energy, decarbonization, tunable & precise catalysis).
+At MIT, I worked in the laboratory of Prof. Timothy M. Swager on novel functional carbon nanomaterials for applications in chemical sensing (health diagnostics, environmental monitoring, industrial safety, food safety) and catalysis (renewable energy, decarbonization, tunable catalysis).
 I received my B.S. in Chemistry from California Institute of Technology in 2017.
 At Caltech, I worked in the laboratory of Prof. Robert H. Grubbs on the initiation kinetics of ruthenium-based olefin metathesis catalysts and new methodologies for organic and polymer chemistry.
-I have also worked at Genentech, Inc., Materia, Inc., and Institute of Materials Research and Engineering in Singapore.
+I have also worked at Genentech, Inc., Materia, Inc., and the Institute of Materials Research and Engineering (IMRE) in Singapore.

 This is a personal website where you can find out about my research interests and experience.
 Feel free to get in touch if you have any questions.